ternaustralia/geonadir-upload-cli/README.md

 - `-to, --timeout`: Timeout seconds for uploading single image.

-  - Must be floating num between 0 and 3600.
-Clamping applied.
+  - Must be non-negative float.

   - Default is 120.